cs3110/textbook/src/chapters/ds/hash_tables.md

 There's no way for the implementer to know in advance, though, exactly how many buckets will be needed.
 So instead, the implementer will have to *resize* the bucket array whenever the load factor gets too high.
-Typically the newly allocated bucket will be of a size to restore the load factor to about 1.
+Typically, the newly allocated bucket will be of a size to restore the load factor to about 1.

 Putting those two ideas together, if the load factor reaches 2, then there are